ama-team/php-image-projection-framework/README.md

 # AmaTeam\Image\Projection

-This is a simple library created for common work with sphere projections - at the moment of writing, to convert equirectangular, cube map and little planet projection types one into another.
+This is a simple library created for common work with sphere projections - at the moment of writing, to convert equirectangular and cube map projection types one into another.

 ## Installation